 In the key region of Lower Saxony, the activities so far have focused mainly on the district of Cuxhaven, where the planned restrictions for repowering projects were eased with the second draft of the regional planning programme to such an extent that Energiekontor was ultimately able to obtain planning permission and secure the financial close for the repowering project in Debstedt in December 2015.
 In the course of 2016, eight of the total of eleven existing 1 MW wind turbine systems are to be replaced by three to four new turbines with rated power of 4.5 MW each at this coastal location in the district of Cuxhaven.
-Progress on construction of the first three turbines is on schedule.
+Progress on construction of the first three turbines is still on schedule.
 Permission for the fourth was obtained in the second quarter of 2016.
 At the end of May 2016, the contract for the sale of the Debstedt repowering project was signed with the Hamburg-based solar park and wind farm operator Capital Stage, which is listed on the SDAX.

 Energiekontor is also carrying out another repowering project, Breitendeich, in the Stade district.
 The Company received planning permission for Breitendeich at the end of the first quarter 2016.
 The financial close, which is required for construction to begin, was secured in April 2016.
-Shortly after the end of the reporting period, this repowering project was also sold to Capital Stage AG at the conditions precedent that are usually seen on the market.
+In July, this repowering project was also sold to Capital Stage AG subject to conditions precedent as usual on the market.
 The Breitendeich wind farm consists of two turbines with a total of some 6.4 MW rated power and is south of the Elbe estuary.
 Progress in the construction is also on schedule here.